PSST-Challenge/PSST-Challenge.github.io/docs/join.md

 ### Access to the data
 We've created a unique data set for phonemic ASR, derived from the recordings in the English AphasiaBank—for the challenge.
 Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScwAC3j7NQ2giyFSjrNen6NhmSbnHqdxS915ftZDBRi2SHQtQ/viewform) to gain access to the data.

+We have prepared a [set of scripts and utilities](https://github.com/PSST-Challenge/psstdata) for downloading and using the data, once you have received access permissions.

 #### Notes on Usage

 All users of this dataset must follow the appropriate AphasiaBank protocols for data management, and is intended for use solely as part of the PSST challenge.
 It must not be re-distributed, shared, or repurposed without permission.